Skip to content

 9. Keep your body in motion!

 Get some exercise during the day, but not too close to bed time, as this can actually make you feel more awake.
+Even a brisk walk supports sleep pressure and can help you unwind at night.
+If evenings are your only option, choose gentler movement and finish at least a couple of hours before bed.

 10. Choose the right bedtime snack.